4. LESSON 33 - NAVIGATION

 Beware of features that are not unique.
 Most small towns, for example, look surprisingly alike from the air.
 It is rarely wise to put faith in small features.
 The large boxes and coloured circles indicate the airspace restrictions.

 There are many different flight computers on the market and many gliders nowadays have one fitted.
 They can make navigation a lot easier - provided you know how to use them.
 They all use satellites, such as the American GPS or European Galileo systems, to determine your position very accurately; the generic term for these systems is Global Navigation Satellite Systems (GNSS).

 Example of a modern flight computer.
 The possibilities are endless.

 You will soon find out that navigating is much easier when you fly a bit higher.
 After all, when you are flying low, you can’t see as far, you will generally be busier flying the glider and trying to find thermals, and you may have to decide to make a field landing.
-If you do get lost, stay calm and remember that this has happened to most other glider pilots at least once.
+If you do get lost, stay calm and remember that this has happened to most glider pilots at least once.
 Focus on flying the plane first and make a plan after that.
 Often it is wise to just fly in the direction of the planned course until you come across something that you recognize again.
-But keep in mind that you don’t accidentally enter prohibited airspace, because this could be dangerous for you and for other traffic.
+But make sure that you don’t accidentally enter prohibited airspace, because this could be dangerous for you and for other traffic.

 Sometimes it can also help if you can climb a little higher so you can look for clues further ahead.